kode-cat/shdp/README.md

 ## API Files

-The main API logic can be found in:
+The main API logic & other versions can be found in:
 - `api/index.php` — Handles parameter parsing, fetching files, rewriting assets, and rendering previews or redirects.

 ---